eldoy/mongocore/README.md

 # MongoCore
-MongoDB ORM implementation on top of the Ruby MongoDB driver.
-Very fast and light weight.
+MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/).

+Very fast and light weight, few dependencies, just 400 lines of code.
+The perfect companion for Sinatra and other Rack-based web frameworks.

 ### Features
-Thin layer on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/)

 With MongoCore you can do:

 * Saving, updating, deleting